The Twilight Zone

-TV Guide ranked the original TV series #5 in their 2013 list of the 60 greatest shows of all time and #4 in their list of the 60 greatest dramas.
+TV Guide ranked the original TV series #5 in their 2013 list of the 60 greatest shows of all time and #5 in their list of the 60 greatest dramas.

 Television history

 Background

 As a boy, Rod Serling was a fan of pulp fiction stories.
 As an adult, he sought books with themes such as racism, government, war, society, and human nature in general.
-Serling decided to combine these two interests as a way to broach these subjects on television at a time when such issues were not commonly addressed.
+Serling decided to combine these interests to broach these subjects on television at a time when they were considered taboo.

 Throughout the 1950s, Serling established himself as one of the most popular names in television.
 He was as famous for writing televised drama as he was for criticizing the medium's limitations.
 His most vocal complaints concerned censorship, which was frequently practiced by sponsors and networks.
-"I was not permitted to have my senators discuss any current or pressing problem", he said of his 1957 Studio One production "The Arena", intended to be an involving look into contemporary politics.
-"To talk of tariff was to align oneself with the Republicans; to talk of labor was to suggest control by the Democrats.
-To say a single thing germane to the current political scene was absolutely prohibited."
+In a 1957 production for Studio One called "The Arena," Serling intended to explore contemporary politics.
+However, Serling said he "was not permitted to have [his] senators discuss any current or pressing problem."
+He explained that talking about tariffs would align him with Republicans, and talking about labor would associate him with Democrats.
+According to Serling, "To say a single thing germane to the current political scene was absolutely prohibited."